 The most recent CDs got released at the end of 2018, ‘Muse’ in collaboration with recorder player Alicia Crossley and ‘Imaginations’ with guitarist Matt Withers.

-Acacia Quartet is proud to be an Artist-in-Residence at Fine Music 102.5.
+Acacia Quartet is proud to be the Ensemble in Residence at the Orange Regional Conservatorium.

 To download a PDF of the Acacia Quartet biography please click here.